nmtoan251998/portfolio/README.md

 ```
 $ npm start
 ```
-## Production
+## Build
 Build production source code
 ```
 $ npm run build
 ```

-**HOT FIX**

-There will be a problem building production because of files path.
-After running `npm run build`, you have to go to the .html file in dist/ to rename the path to exact path (sorry forks who use my source code as a serverless web app, I configured the production for server purpose)
+**NOTES**

+- The built source code from /src will be minifized and generated into /dist.
+- Because of human readable reason, I split /dist and /build into 2 seperated folders.
+- All the source code in folder build will be deployed to github.io host*

+## Deploy to github.io
 ```
-$ npm run deploy
+npm run deploy
 ```
+Please make sure to **put what you want to be deployed to github.io in /build folder**